sjTaylor/dnSim/README.md

 ##Installation

-With the addition of skill icon support it seems that more than the standard windows binary for 3.4 needs to be installed.
-Anyways below is a list of things that need to be installed.
+1. Download the dnSim project (button on the right that says 'Download ZIP')
+2. Extract the files to somewhere on your computer
+3. Install any dependencies you are missing

+###Dependencies

-1. Python 3.4 and tkinter which is bundled together in the windows installer on [python website](https://www.python.org/).
+1. Python 3.4 and tkinter which is bundled together in the windows installer on the [python website](https://www.python.org/).
 2. While not mandatory you'll probably want to install Pillow for image support It was quite easy to install for me.
 In the command line I ran `pip install Pillow`